 - Corporate branding

 - Public opinion

 - Issues management

 - Reputation management

 - Crisis management

 - Internal branding

+- Employee branding

-- Employee branding Employment branding
+- o Employment branding

+- Employee engagement

 To provide the student with an understanding of the process and importance of Corporate Branding.

 - demonstrate an understanding of the concepts related to Corporate Branding; - discuss the importance of Corporate Branding; - explain the role of Corporate Branding; - discuss how Corporate Branding impacts internal and external stakeholders.